 We can't just let negative thoughts go unchecked in our head...Max Lucado says "we can't always stop negative, fearful or anxious thoughts from coming to our door, but we can choose which ones we will entertain."
 Here are some great articles and videos that will give you tips on replacing and overcoming negative thoughts.

-It's also helpful if you have negative tapes in your head that you play over and over again...if you have negative, hurtful words and comments that people have said to you that have left scars and skewed your perceptions of yourself, you need to erase those tapes and feed your mind with God's word...you need to let the things that God says have more power in your life...you need to focus on how God views you and perceives you.
+If you have negative tapes that you play over and over again in your mind...if you have negative, hurtful words and comments that people have said to you that have left scars and skewed your perceptions of yourself, you need to erase those tapes and feed your mind with God's word...you need to let the things that God says have more power in your life...you need to focus on how God views you and perceives you.
 He loves you enough that He sent His Son to die for you.
 He has known you before you were in your Mother's womb.
 He says that you are fearfully and wonderfully made.
 He calls you His heir and child.
 Many of us have scars and wounds from our past, but we do not have to let those things define us.
 We can't always control the things that happen to us, but we can control how we will react to them.

-We can learn to retrain our thinking and shut down anxious thoughts, negative thoughts, self-defeating thoughts, fearful thoughts.
+We can learn to retrain our thinking and shut down anxious, negative, self-defeating and fearful thoughts.
 If you deal with OCD and you get stuck in your thoughts, it might be harder for you than for the average person, but there are things like Cognitive Behavioral Therapy that can help in addition to prayer, meditating on Scripture and focusing on Christ.
 Christ can help us deal with these difficult areas...